qwx9/notes/net/todo/stack.md

 - grab mouse and mouse scrolling, scrolling with keyboard, remove middle click
 - unit selection -> selection ellipses of varying size (on top of shadows?)
 - cursors?
-- extraction scripts could probably use an overhaul, after we deal with sprite db
-- genspr script
-	. add extract script, which should do grp -s and sctile and genmap . add terrain sprites
-	. add grp -s shit to automate all extraction (in tree)
 - zerg spawn with 3 larvae THEN 4 workers (for blockmap) . zerg species
 	. larva behavior